tomerfiliba/tomerfiliba.github.io/blog/_posts/2014-02-25-ConstructPlusPlus.md

 ## Structs ##

 Structs pose a rather impossible problem for our packing combinators.
 First of all, not all structs are
-packable: they may hold pointers to other data or internal state that might not be transferable.
-But more importantly, every struct is different...
-If you wish, "vector<T> are all alike; every struct is a struct in its own way".
+packable: they may hold pointers or some internal state that might be transient.
+But worse, from our perspective, is the fact that every struct is different...
+If you wish, "``vector<T>`` are all alike; every struct is a struct in its own way".

 So there's nothing we can do but (a) mark packable structs explicitly and (b) implement a custom pack()/unpack() semantics for every struct (using inheritance, for example).